ISUSec/2014_Fall_CTF_Week_2/Horses!/My_Little_Pony_3.md

-Sorting the file, find the number of unique words in `good_book.txt`
+Replacing all of the spaces with new line characters, sort the list of words, and find the number of unique words in `good_book.txt`

 Answer: 5665